 I have AXA PPP Health Specialist recognition under the category psychologist /psychotherapist and am a recognised provider of medical treatment with VitalityHealth

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and BACP/PP, and BACP/ CYP

 I have worked mainly in the caring professions for over 25 years, including 10 years of helping people with alcohol and substance misuse issues in one-one and group-work capacity

-CBT approach has proven successful for the treatment of anxiety, depression, low self esteem, feeling sad, OCD and phobias.
-Therapy and counselling in general has helped many people with relationship issues, bereavement, alcohol and drug misuse and various unwanted thoughts and feelings.
+CBT approach has proven successful for the treatment of anxiety, depression, low self-esteem, feeling sad, OCD and phobias.
+Therapy and counselling, in general, has helped many people with relationship issues, bereavement and loss, alcohol and drug misuse and various unwanted thoughts and feelings.

 The combination of CBT, Solution Focused Brief Therapy(SFBT), mindfulness and Neuro-linguistic Programming(NLP) provides a positive motivational approach with practical techniques to call upon in times of crises.

 Type of session